armalitedev/upfgs/README.md

                  |_|        |___/

 How it works:\
-‣ upfgs uses smart contract technologies to ensure that a a provability fair environment.
+‣ upfgs uses smart contract technologies to ensure a provability fair environment.

 Problems:\
 · Still relies on the Web3 API.\